prologin/sadm/docs/source/containers.rst

   bridging your uplink will down the interface, ``vz-prolo`` will get an IP from your DHCP server if you use one and you may have to clean your routes to remove the old ones.
 It is still the fastest to setup, especially if you just want to give internet to a container.
-Note: some wireless drivers such as broadcom's ``wl`` do not support bridging 802.11 interfaces.
+Note: as of 2016, some wireless drivers such as broadcom's ``wl`` do not support bridging 802.11 interfaces.

 The NAT setup is simpler and more flexible, that's what we will use.